aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 This project started as a companion to the [Mask R-CNN distributed training blog](https://aws.amazon.com/blogs/opensource/distributed-tensorflow-training-using-kubeflow-on-amazon-eks/), and that part of the project is documented in [this README](./tutorials/maskrcnn-blog/README.md).

 ## How does the solution work

 The solution uses [Terraform](https://www.terraform.io/) to deploy [Kubeflow](https://www.kubeflow.org/) machine learning platform on top of [Amazon EKS](https://aws.amazon.com/eks/).
 [Amazon EFS](https://aws.amazon.com/efs/) and [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) file-systems are used to store various machine learning artifacts.
 Typically, code, configuration files, and logging files are stored on the EFS file-system.
-Data and model checkpoints are stored on the FSx for Lustre file system, which is automatically backed up to the specified Amazon S3 bucket.
+Data and model checkpoints are stored on the FSx for Lustre file system.
+FSx for Lustre file-system is configured to automatically import and export content from and to the configured S3 bucket.

 The deployed Kubeflow platform version is 1.8.0, and includes [Kubeflow Notebooks](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/notebooks/), [Kubeflow Tensorboard](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/tensorboard/).
 [Kubeflow Pipelines](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/pipelines/).
 [Kubeflow Katib](https://www.kubeflow.org/docs/components/katib/overview/), and [Kubeflow Central Dashboard](https://www.kubeflow.org/docs/components/central-dash/).

 The accelerator machines used for running the training jobs are automatically managed by [Karpenter](https://karpenter.sh/), which means, all machines used in data-preprocessing, and  training, are provisioned on-demand.